Download This Bill in Microsoft Word format

 (2) review the local partnerships' plans and budgets in order to provide technical assistance and recommendations regarding local grant proposals and improvement in meeting statewide and local goals;

 (3) provide technical assistance, consultation, and support to local partnerships to facilitate their success including, but not limited to, model programs, strategic planning, leadership development, best practice, successful strategies, collaboration, financing, and evaluation;

 (4) evaluate each program funded by the South Carolina First Steps to School Readiness Board of Trustees on a regular cycle to determine its effectiveness and whether it should continue to receive funding;

-(a) pre-kindergarten through primary educator; Each county must be represented by a Local First Steps Partnership Board and each local board must provide services within every county it represents.
+"Section 59-152-60.
+(A) Each county must be represented by a Local First Steps Partnership Board and each local board must provide services within every county it represents.
 A local partnership board must be comprised of individuals with resources, skills, knowledge, and interest in improving the readiness of young children for school.
-A list of all local partnership board members must be published in the partnership's annual report, be reported annually to the local legislative delegation, and be on file with the First Steps Agency.
+A list of all local partnership board members must be published in the partnership's annual report, be reported annually to the local legislative delegation, and be on file with the Office of First Steps.

 (B) The South Carolina First Steps to School Readiness Board of Trustees must establish bylaws for use by each local partnership board.
 These bylaws must, in addition to other requirements provided in this section, require that a meeting or election of a local partnership board comply with all Freedom of Information Act and IRS disclosure requirements.